-Management's estimate of the pension liability is based on actuarial valuation.
-The actuarial valuation is calculated based on the employee information submitted by the District to the Public Employees' Retirement System of the State of Nevada (PERS).
-We evaluated the key factors and assumptions used to develop the estimate of the pension liability in determining that it is reasonable in relation to the financial statements taken as a whole.
+Management's estimate of the compensated absences - sick payout is based on actuarial valuation.
+The actuarial valuation is calculated based on the collectively bargained vesting rates, demographics of the population, years of service in PERS, and historical experience.
+We evaluated the key factors and assumptions used to develop the estimate of the compensated absences - sick payout and determined that it is reasonable in relation to the basic financial statements taken as a whole.